davidmoten/odata-client/README.md

 * Collections are `Iterable` and streamable (via `.stream()`)
 * Microsoft Graph v1.0 client

+## How to build
+`mvn clean install`

+## How to generate java classes for an OData service
+Add *odata-client-maven-plugin* and *build-helper-maven-plugin* to your `pom.xml` as per [odata-client-msgraph/pom.xml](odata-client-plugin/pom.xml).
+You'll also need to save a copy of the service metadata (at http://SERVICE_ROOT/$metadata) to a file in your `src/odata` directory.
+Once everything is in place a build of your maven project will generate the classes and make them available as source (that's what the *build-helper-maven-plugin* does).

 ## Limitations
 * Just one key (with multiple properties if desired) per entity is supported (secondary keys are ignored in terms of code generation).
 I've yet to come across a service that uses multiple keys but it is possible.